ruimo/dockerfile-nginx/README.md

 * Build your image by ```docker build```.

 * Run your image by ```docker run -d -p 80:80 -p 22:22 <your image id>``` Of course, you can change port number as you like.
 You can login ssh by user 'nginx'.
+The initial password is 'password' excluding quote.
+Since the account is set expired, you will be forced to change initial password.